iJynx/neotokyo/README.md

 # Welcome to NeoTokyo!

-Hi!
-This theme was made by moi at 3am and has a lot of problems but at least it looks cool if you don't touch anything 🤷.
-Want to contribute?
+Born to say "douzoroyoshiku onegaishimasu 🤩✨🥰!', forced to say "wsg gang ✌️".

+Contribute?
 Please do I have no idea how to change the background opacity for the debug meno or the server control menu.

 # Preview![preview 1](https://i.imgur.com/Ex8E36g.png)